orpheus/exp/api/README.md

 # api

-Application program interface.
-This folder contains the interface implementations for the core and system layers to communicate with the outside world, i.e. via http, rpc, binary, sockets, etc.
+`Application Program Interfaces`.
+This folder contains the interface implementations for the `core` and `system` layers to communicate with the outside world, i.e. http, rpc, binary, sockets, etc.

-Your core+system layers will define interfaces about how they ought to be used and your api layer will build implementations on top of them.
+The `core` & `system` layers will define interfaces about how they ought to be used and your api layer will build implementations for them.

-Decoupling the API from the system logic should allow us to change system and domain logic without affecting API logic and vice versa.
+Decoupling the API from the system logic allows us to change the system and domain without affecting the API and vice versa.

 This is also known as the `interfaces` layer according to the `clean architecture` design philosophy.